Sultanate of Deli: Gocah Pahlawan, founder of the Sultanate of Deli

-Aceh Darussalam weakened after Sultan Iskandar Thani died.
-His successor was also his wife and the daughter of Sultan Iskandar Muda, Sultanah Safi al-Din Taj al-Alam (Puteri Sri Alam).
-The unstable Aceh Darussalam was an opportunity for Tuanku Panglima Perunggit.
-In 1669, Tuanku Panglima Perunggit proclaimed independence from the Sultanate of Aceh Darussalam and established a connection with the Dutch in Malacca (Basarshah II, nd: 50).
+Aceh was weakened after Sultan Iskandar Thani died, his successor, who was also his wife (and the daughter of Sultan Iskandar Muda) Sultanah Safi al-Din Taj al-Alam.
+The unstable Aceh was an opportunity for Tuanku Panglima Perunggit.
+In 1669, Tuanku Panglima Perunggit proclaimed independence from the Sultanate of Aceh and established a connection with the Dutch in Malacca (Basarshah II, nd: 50).
 Thus, officially the Sultanate of Deli established a sovereign government with the capital in Labuhan, located approximately 20 kilometres from Medan, the capital of North Sumatra province today.

 The name of Deli had actually been listed in the archives of the VOC (Dutch East India Company) in Malacca, in the record of April 1641.
 This was the year when the Dutch seized Malacca from the Portuguese.
 In that record, it was stated that according to the report of the admiral of Johor, Aceh army had gathered in Kuala Deli.
-At that time, the Sultanate of Aceh Darussalam was involved in a conflict with the Sultanate of Johor which previously assisted the Portuguese and then the Dutch.
+At that time, the Sultanate of Aceh was involved in a conflict with the Sultanate of Johor which previously assisted the Portuguese and then the Dutch.

 Another Dutch archive that mentions Deli is a record dated 9 September 1641 containing a letter from Sultanah Safi al-Din Taj al-Alam to the Governor-General Antonio van Diemen (1636–1645) in Batavia.
 In her letter, the Sultanah stated that the Dutch could trade up to Deli and Besitang.
 According to the VOC record in October 1644, a ruler titled Tuanku Panglima Deli had sent letters and gifts to the Dutch in Malacca, but the group's envoy had been robbed in Deli near Penaji River, the area of Malacca.